Forecasting skill of a crowd-prediction platform: A comparison of exchange rate forecasts: Literature Review

 \subsection{Forecasting exchange rates}

 Throughout history, numerous endeavors have been made to forecast exchange rates.
 These endeavors have revealed the challenges associated with predicting exchange rates (\cite{cornell1978efficiency}, \cite{giddy1975random}).
 It has been observed that the \textit{random-walk without drift} is not systematically outperformed by any other (more sophisticated) statistical model (\cite{rossi2013exchange}).
 Predicting exchange rates is a challenging task due to the potential for profit if future exchange rate movements were known in advance.
 By buying currency at a low price and selling it at a high price, easily predictable movements should largely vanish.
 Consequently, information about future exchange rates should already be factored into current rates, leaving little room for predictable drift (\cite{giddy1975random}).

 However, the behavior of exchange rates cannot be entirely explained by economic theory (\cite{meese1983empirical}, \cite{rossi2013exchange}).
 Despite the extensive research on the topic, there is still limited understanding of why exchange rates move in the manner they do and why they may not adhere to concepts such as interest parity (\cite{chinn2004monetary}, \cite{kilian2003so}, \cite{engel2005exchange}).
 This phenomenon is commonly referred to as the Meese-and-Rogoff puzzle (\cite{meese1983empirical}).
-Although there seem to have been modest successes at predicting exchange rates beyond random fluctuation (\cite{li2015predicting}, \cite{beckmann2020exchange}), it remains difficult to reliably outperform the random-walk with statistical models.
+Although there seem to have been modest successes at predicting exchange rates beyond random fluctuation (\cite{li2015predicting}, \cite{beckmann2020exchange}), researchers have struggled to reliably outperform the random-walk with statistical models.
 As a result, the prediction produced by the random-walk serves as a benchmark, representing the best-known approach.